ErRamyaDevi/Devops/Docker/Basic Docker Commands.md

 ```
 $sudo docker system events
 ```
-## To check real time usage of memory, cpu, and net io
+## To check the containers' real time usage of memory, cpu, and net io
 ```
 $sudo docker stats
 ```